Trump's Plan To Lower Your Hospital Costs: Here's What You Need To Know

 Posting negotiated rates might be a step forward, she says, but only if the information is easily understandable.

-It's also possible that insurers, physician offices, consumer groups or online businesses would find ways to help direct patients to the most cost-effective locations for surgeries, tests or other procedures based on the information.
+It's also possible that insurers, physician's offices, consumer groups or online businesses would find ways to help direct patients to the most cost-effective locations for surgeries, tests or other procedures based on the information.

 "Institutions like Consumer Reports or Consumer Checkbook could do some kind of high-level comparison between facilities or doctors," says Tim Jost, a professor emeritus at the Washington and Lee University School of Law.